AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

           helloworld::helloworld_module)
 ```

-## STEP3: Write Business Code
+## STEP3: Write business code

-Business logic is mainly carried by the Module.
-Refer to the following code to implement a simple Module that parses the input configuration file and prints some simple logs.
+Business logic is primarily carried by the Module.
+Refer to the following code to implement a simple Module that parses the incoming configuration file and prints some simple logs.

-### File 6: /src/module/helloworld_module/helloworld_module.h
+### File 6 : /src/module/helloworld_module/helloworld_module.h

 ```cpp
 #pragma once